martinmuzak/OfficeDocs-SkypeForBusiness/Teams/rooms/security.md

 Proximity Join, Better Together, Teams Cast, and pairing of Teams panels rely on Bluetooth.
 Bluetooth technology use on Teams Rooms on Android devices is currently limited to advertising beacons and prompted proximal connections.
 The `ADV_NONCONN_INT` protocol data unit (PDU) type is used in the advertising beacon.
 This PDU type is for nonconnectable devices advertising information to the listening device.
 There's no Bluetooth device pairing as part of these features.
 More details on Bluetooth protocols can be found on the Bluetooth SIG website.

-Teams Phones and Displays offers Bluetooth pairing capability to pair with headsets using the Bluetooth Hands-Free Profile.
+Teams Phones and Displays offer Bluetooth pairing capability to pair with headsets using the Bluetooth Hands-Free Profile.

 For more information on security in Microsoft Teams, see [Security and Microsoft Teams](/microsoftteams/teams-security-guide).